AATE Distinguished Play and Book Awards

 AATE (American Alliance for Theatre and Education) is a non-profit organization comprised of artists, teachers, scholars, professors, directors and playwrights that strive to raise awareness about and advocate for the importance of a solid foundation in theatre arts education.

 Every year, the AATE Awards honor organizations and individuals for exceptional work within the field of theatre in the service of young audiences and performers.

-At DPC, we are especially proud to publish over 75 titles that have won either the AATE Distinguished Book Award or the AATE Distinguished Play Award over the course of several decades.
+At DPC, we are especially proud to publish 85 titles that have received either the AATE Distinguished Book Award or the AATE Distinguished Play Award over the course of several decades.
 These outstanding works were chosen by AATE for their superiority in philosophy, approach, execution and quality, and represent the best in the field of theatre for youth.

 The Girl Who Swallowed a Cactus

 The Girl Who Swallowed a Cactus is a whirlwind adventure about how we affect the environment and the animals with whom we share the planet, and how we take on the mission of saving the world from ourselves.
 A unique twist on traditional storytelling, where a bit of moonlight brings a menagerie of found objects to life, this original play shows the power of memory and imagination and will captivate and inspire audiences of all ages.